Kernix13/beginner-git-commands/README.md

 ## Pushing your local files to an empty repo

-This works for me when pushing to a repo I created without a README file.
-If you have a README file, then you will get an error when trying to push, so you'll have to do a `git pull` command.
-It's easier to start with an empty repo:
+These commands work for me when pushing to a repo I created without a README file.
+If you have a README file, then you will get an error when trying to push, so you'll have to do a `git pull` command to pull the README to your local repo:

 ```
 git init